lynx-x-ray-observatory/soxs/doc/source/installing.rst

     cd soxs
     python setup.py install

-or run ``python setup.py develop`` if you want to make changes to the code and see them reflected without recompiling.
+or run ``python setup.py develop`` instead if you want to make changes to the code and see them reflected without recompiling (though if you make updates to the command-line scripts you will have to run ``python setup.py develop`` again).